 The great temple of Denderah, built on the foundations of older monuments, is of comparatively recent date, as appears from the medallions of Cleopatra and the Roman emperors down to Antoninus Pius.
 Nevertheless in its disposition and ornamentation it reproduces the more ancient sanctuaries, although evidently under the influence of Hellenic art.
 Hathor, the tutelar divinity of Denderah, was a very different being as understood by the Alexandrian platonists from the same goddess as worshipped in the time of the Pharaohs.
-The temple of Hathor, which is in a good state of repair, is one of the richest in documents of a religious character, ceremonial programmes, geographical tables of cities and provinces, texts of prayers and incantations, calendars of feasts, medical recipes, lists of drugs, and At Denderah was found the precious zodiac, since transferred to the National Library of Paris.
-Mariette has devoted a large work solely to a description of this temple, a very "Talmud in stone," which he himself contributed to decipher, and many a page of which he discovered.
-Taken as a whole this monument unfolds in all its details a picture of the ancient ritual, revealing in succession all the ceremonies from chamber to chamber, until we reach the "holy of holies," where the king alone penetrating found himself face to face with the deity.
+The temple of Hathor, which is in a good state of repair, is one of the richest in documents of a religious character, ceremonial programmes, geographical tables of cities and provinces, texts of prayers and incantations, calendars of feasts, medical recipes, lists of drugs, and so forth.
+At Denderah was found the precious zodiac, since transferred to the National Library of Paris.
+Mariette has devoted a large work solely to a description of this temple, a very "Talmud in stone," which he himself contributed to decipher, and many a page of which he discovered.\ Taken as a whole this monument unfolds in all its details a picture of the ancient ritual, revealing in succession all the ceremonies from chamber to chamber, until we reach the "holy of holies," where the king alone penetrating found himself face to face with the one of the richest and most beautiful structures of its class.
+It is supported by twenty-four columns, four deep, nearly 50 feet in height, and having a diameter of more than 7 feet at the thickest part.
+The capitals have sculptured on each of their four sides a full face of Athor, crowned by a small shrine or temple.
+The sculptures, which are of less merit than the architecture, represent offerings made by some of the early Cæsars; and on the ceiling are various mystical subjects, probably of an astronomical import, and the famous quadrangular zodiac, which is still in its original position.

-"The portico of the temple is about 135 feet in width, and is architecturally "Denderah, description générale du grand temple de cette ville."
+"The portico of the temple is about 135 feet in width, and is architecturally

+\ &quot;Denderah, description générale du grand temple de cette ville."